-HUB numbers are assigned to students over the summer, and your HUB address will be sent to you in late July via your Dickinson email account.
+HUB numbers are assigned to students over the summer, and your HUB address will be sent to you prior to your arrival on campus via your Dickinson email account.

 When do I get my student ID card, and how can it be used?

 Dining Services provides each student with a photo identification card, which is the official College ID.
 New students will have their photo for their ID taken during Orientation.

 What do I do if I have questions about my bill?